 Copper price today: Supply and demand

-Copper price today: what’s next?
+Copper price today: What’s next?

-Securities Disclosure: I, Teresa Matich, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.